ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 You will nedd to [reverse engineer](#14-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the service to exploit it.

-Send data to a service:
+Send intent to a service:

 ```fundamental
 run app.service.send com.someapp.dev com.someapp.dev.SomeService --msg what arg1 arg2 --extra string somevalue --extra integer somevalue --bundle-as-obj